pick-cee/demo-credit/README.md

 A simple middleware to simulate token-based authentication.

+### Unit Testing

+Unit tests will be written to cover positive and negative scenarios for each feature.

 ### Postman Documentation

 A well detailed guide on how to interact with the API endpoints.
 [Postman docs]()